Reach-Above/reach-above.github.io/mapathon.md

             ]
         },
        {
-            id: 'Orno',
+            id: 'Orono',
             title: 'Just a 10min drive from us is the Orono Crown Lands',
             image: './mapathon/S_E4.jpg',
             description: 'We were lucky to have these trails available to us since March 2020.
-Thank you <a href="https://oronocrownlands.com/">Orno Crown Lands</a>',
+Thank you <a href="https://oronocrownlands.com/">Orono Crown Lands</a>',
             location: {
                 center: [-78.64746, 43.96710],
                 zoom: 13.71,